DavidBrin/cse15l-lab-reports/lab1.md

 1. <img width="217" alt="image" src="https://github.com/DavidBrin/cse15l-lab-reports/assets/79377443/31b1bb80-4a9d-48a4-87ee-c0511a07ca2c">
  - The working directory was /home.
  - The output was nothing because we gave the function nothing to concatenate.
- - The output is an error because it was looking for files and didn't get any so it stopped the terminal.
+ - The output is not an error.

 2. <img width="225" alt="image" src="https://github.com/DavidBrin/cse15l-lab-reports/assets/79377443/85e7e611-9698-444d-9a57-81d43b809a68">
  - The working directory was /home.